ofek/asciinema.github.io/docs/getting-started.md

 Using asciinema player to present a recording is usually a better choice than a GIF file if you have the option of using `<script>` tags.
-Contrary to GIF, the player provides the ability to pause, rewind, copy text, and it always renders the terminal content as sharp as any other text displayed in a web browser.
+Contrary to GIF, the player provides the ability to pause, rewind, copy text, and it always renders the terminal content as sharp as possible on a given display.

 ## Next steps